Monday, 24 June 2013

 LONDON: The Scotland Yard on Tuesday morning raided Two Houses in North West London in connection with Dr. Imran Farooq’s murder.
 Awaaz reported.

-A spokespersimranfarooqon of the Metropolitan Police confirmed that officers from the MPS Counter Terrorism Command “executed search warrants at two residential addresses in north-west London as part of the continuing investigation into the murder of Dr Imran Farooq.These searches are being carried out under the Police and Criminal Evidence Act (PACE).
+A spokesperson of the Metropolitan Police confirmed that officers from the MPS Counter Terrorism Command “executed search warrants at two residential addresses in north-west London as part of the continuing investigation into the murder of Dr Imran Farooq.These searches are being carried out under the Police and Criminal Evidence Act (PACE).

 According to Police, no arrests have been made so far in the search operation being conducted by the Metropolitan Police’s Anti-Terrorism Command.